JonnaPander/Capstone/README.md

 <a id=Conclusions></a>
 ### Conclusions
 Using PCA and Linear Regression for coefficients to assess the impact of venues types on real estate prices, the venue types with the most positive correlation or effect are:
-- Other Great Outdoors
-- Pilates Studio
-- Nature Preserve
+- Hotel Bar
-- Flower Shop
+- Coffee Shop
 - Vegetarian/Vegan Restaurant
+- Food Truck
+- Beer Garden

 Venue types with the most negative effect are:
 - Discount Store
-- Tennis Court
-- Food & Drink Shop
+- Fast Food Restaurant
-- Fried Chicken Joint
+- Wings Joint
+- Arts & Crafts Store
-- Used Book Store
+- Electronics Store

 Venue types with the least correlation are:
-- Credit Union
+- Student Center
-- Recording Studio
+- Botanical Garden
-- Lingerie Store
+- American Restaurant
-- College Quad
+- Wine Bar
-- Smoothie Shop
+- Gastropub

-Overall, the scores on the modeling were not high enough to suggest that venues have predictive power towards real estate prices.